Our Staff

 I am passionate in guiding our future generation into respect and love for the environment, to move forward with loving kindness, and be woven in community.
 I have experience providing a welcoming, supportive, collaborative, and safe environment for youth, as I began my career working as an Outdoor Educator in 2011.
 I have worked in the field as an Eco-Week Instructor, a Summer Camp Naturalist, a Science School Resource Specialist, and a Site Coordinator.
 Locally, I have spent many hours volunteering in the field with Columbia Gorge Ecology Institute and Cascade Mountain School.
 I have enjoyed time interacting in the bilingual classrooms at Mid Valley Elementary School, facilitating Enrichment Programs at Whitson Elementary School, and I have cherished my teaching at Peace Village.
 I have received Continuing Education for Science Education/Place Based Education from Cascade Mountain School & Portland State and I have completed my Association Montessori Internationale (AMI) Primary Diploma at Montessori Northwest in Portland, Oregon.

 With great appreciation for the techniques of the Montessori curriculum, I connect to the thriving sense of wonder that is uniquely created everyday in the classroom.
 This deep understanding of human connection, collaboration, problem solving, freedom of expression, patience, and fun, is an environment I am passionate to be involved in.
-In my fifth year with Little Oak Montessori, I continue to be delighted in sharing my skills and experience in creating enriching opportunities for the students.
+In my sixth year with Little Oak Montessori, I continue to be delighted in sharing my skills and experience in creating enriching opportunities for the students.

 All in all, I strive to cultivate my path inspiring youth, and in exchange I am taught profound lessons from their wisdom as well.
 While outside of the classroom, you can find me internationally traveling, wilderness backpacking, snowboarding, gardening, dancing, practicing yoga, and receiving wisdom from Mother Earth’s medicine, under starlight, around a campfire, or in a glorious body of water.